-We currently intend to use the net proceeds from the sale of our common stock to expand manufacturing capacity for new datacom and wireless products, to fund additional investments in joint ventures and for other general corporate purposes.
-Depending on our circumstances at the time the net proceeds from such sales become available, if at all, we reserve the right to use such net proceeds for purposes other than those set forth above.
+We currently intend to use the net proceeds from the sale of our common stock to fund research and development, capital expenditures, acquisitions, additional investments in joint ventures, working capital and for other general corporate purposes.
+Depending on our circumstances at the time any or all of the net proceeds from such sales become available, if at all, we reserve the right to use such net proceeds for purposes other than those set forth above.